 7 p.m. rule

-When travelling on a direct night train that departs after 7 p.m.
-(19:00) and arrives at its final stop after 4 a.m.
-(04:00), you only need to enter the arrival date in the travel calendar, even if you leave the train before 4 a.m..
+The 7 p.m. rule allows you to count only 1 travel day instead of 2 when travelling overnight.
+This is how it works: if you travel on a train (or multiple trains) that departs after 19:00 (7 p.m.) and arrives at its final stop after 04:00 (4 a.m.), you only need to enter the arrival date in the travel calendar, even if you leave the train before 4 a.m.
+This way you get 5 hours of travel for free.
 More about the 7 p.m. rule.

 The ÖBB Nightjet between Rome and Munich/Vienna, leaving at 18:58, is also included in the 7 p.m. rule.

 The Hungarian Raiways night train between Budapest-Keleti and Split, leaving at 18:53, is also included in the 7 p.m. rule.

 Let us give you an example...